d365collaborative/d365ce.integrations/docs/Update-D365CeODataEntity.md

 schema: 2.0.0
 ---

-# Import-D365ODataEntity
+# Update-D365CeODataEntity

 ## SYNOPSIS
-Import a Data Entity into Dynamics 365 Customer Engagement
+Update a Data Entity in Dynamics 365 Customer Engagement

 ## SYNTAX

 ```
-Import-D365ODataEntity [-EntityName] <String> [-Payload] <String> [[-Tenant] <String>] [[-URL] <String>]
+Update-D365CeODataEntity [-EntityName] <String> [-Key] <String> [-Payload] <String> [[-Tenant] <String>]
- [[-ClientId] <String>] [[-ClientSecret] <String>] [-EnableException] [<CommonParameters>]
+ [[-URL] <String>] [[-ClientId] <String>] [[-ClientSecret] <String>] [-EnableException] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Imports a Data Entity, defined as a json payload, using the OData endpoint of the Dynamics 365 Customer Engagement
+Updates a Data Entity, defined as a json payload, using the OData endpoint of the Dynamics 365 Customer Engagement platform

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Import-D365ODataEntity -EntityName "ExchangeRates" -Payload '{"@odata.type" :"Microsoft.Dynamics.DataEntities.ExchangeRate", "RateTypeName": "TEST", "FromCurrency": "DKK", "ToCurrency": "EUR", "StartDate": "2019-01-03T00:00:00Z", "Rate": 745.10, "ConversionFactor": "Hundred", "RateTypeDescription": "TEST"}'
+Update-D365CeODataEntity -EntityName "accounts" -Key "accountid=4b306dc7-ab04-4ddf-b18d-d75ffa2dba2c" -Payload '{"address2_city": "Chicago"}'
 ```

-This will import a Data Entity into Dynamics 365 Customer Engagement using the OData endpoint.
+This will update a Data Entity in Dynamics 365 Customer Engagement using the OData endpoint.
-The EntityName used for the import is ExchangeRates.
+The EntityName used for the import is "accounts".
+It will use the "accountid=4b306dc7-ab04-4ddf-b18d-d75ffa2dba2c" as key to identify the unique Account record.
-The Payload is a valid json string, containing all the needed properties.
+The Payload is a valid json string, containing the needed properties that we want to update.

+It will use the default OData configuration details that are stored in the configuration store.

 ### EXAMPLE 2
 ```
-$Payload = '{"@odata.type" :"Microsoft.Dynamics.DataEntities.ExchangeRate", "RateTypeName": "TEST", "FromCurrency": "DKK", "ToCurrency": "EUR", "StartDate": "2019-01-03T00:00:00Z", "Rate": 745.10, "ConversionFactor": "Hundred", "RateTypeDescription": "TEST"}'
+$Payload = '{"address2_city": "Chicago"}'
 ```

-PS C:\\\> Import-D365ODataEntity -EntityName "ExchangeRates" -Payload $Payload
+PS C:\\\> Update-D365CeODataEntity -EntityName "accounts" -Key "accountid=4b306dc7-ab04-4ddf-b18d-d75ffa2dba2c" -Payload $Payload

-This will import a Data Entity into Dynamics 365 Customer Engagement using the OData endpoint.
+This will update a Data Entity in Dynamics 365 Customer Engagement using the OData endpoint.
 First the desired json data is put into the $Payload variable.
-The EntityName used for the import is ExchangeRates.
+The EntityName used for the import is "accounts".
+It will use the "accountid=4b306dc7-ab04-4ddf-b18d-d75ffa2dba2c" as key to identify the unique Account record.
 The $Payload variable is passed to the cmdlet.

+It will use the default OData configuration details that are stored in the configuration store.

 ## PARAMETERS